SCAD Museum of Art: Walter O. Evans Collections of African American Art

 The Walter O. Evans Collection of African American Art is one of the most important collections of African American visual art dating from the 18th century to the present.

 The collection has been exhibited at many art museums around the country, including the Memorial Art Gallery of the University of Rochester in New York, the Columbia Museum of Art in South Carolina, the Detroit Institute of Arts in Michigan and the Tacoma Art Museum in Washington.

 In 2006, part of the collection was donated to the museum.

 Earle W. Newton Center for British and American Studies

 Created by Earle W. Newton in 2001, this collection of reference materials covers the interconnections between the two countries in the 17th, 18th and 19th centuries.
 It also has several hundred portrait paintings by artists from both countries.

 The SCAD Costume Collection

 The SCAD Costume Collection includes garments donated by Cornelia Guest, daughter of fashion icon C.Z.
 Guest, and haute couture from Yves Saint Laurent, Chanel, Oscar de la Renta and Givenchy, among others.

 The Modern and Contemporary Art Collection

-The Modern and Contemporary Art Collection includes an array of Modern art works by major 19th- and 20th-century figures, from Goya and Renoir to Rauschenberg, Dalí and Picasso as well as contemporary works by artists such as Nicholas Hlobo, Yeondoo Jung, Wangechi Mutu, Yinka Shonibare MBE and Carrie Mae Weems.
+The Modern and Contemporary Art Collection includes an array of Modern art works by major 19th- and 20th-century figures, from Goya and Renoir to Rauschenberg, Dalí and Picasso as well as contemporary works by artists such as Nicholas Hlobo, Yeondoo Jung, Wangechi Mutu, Yinka Shonibare and Carrie Mae Weems.